How to start your team’s creative journey.

-The source and power of divergent thinking
+Start by knowing the source and power of divergent thinking.

 I was having a internet disagreement with someone that 'execution is more important than strategy'.
 Obviously because my job is strategy I'm clearly biased, but I'm not my job.